dapr/docs/daprdocs/content/en/operations/hosting/kubernetes/kubernetes-production.md

 dapr mtls export -o ./certs
 ```

-Upgrade Dapr using the below commands:
+Upgrade Dapr using the below commands; this example upgrades Dapr from 0.11.x to 1.0.0-rc.1 with HA mode.

 ```sh
 helm repo update